 If you have pets and a bug infestation in your home, one of the first culprits you'll likely suspect is the flea.
-These tiny — 1/16- to 1/8-inch-long — wingless hopping insects feed on pets' and peoples' blood, cause small, itchy bites and lay an average of 27 eggs per day.
+These tiny — 1/16- to 1/8-inch-long — wingless hopping insects feed on pets' and peoples' blood; cause small, itchy bites; and lay an average of 27 eggs per day.
 In reality, your insect invaders may not be fleas after all.
-Following are four common household insects that could be mistaken for fleas.
+There are at least four common household insects that could be and often are mistaken for fleas.

 Black Carpet Beetle

 Measuring about 1/8 inch long as adults, black carpet beetles — not to be confused with the furniture or varied carpet beetle species — resemble fleas.
 They are tiny, oval in shape, and dark and shiny in color.
 Like fleas, they're also pervasive, difficult-to-control household pests.
 Carpet beetles thrive in the sun and are often carried indoors on cut flowers.
 The best way to get rid of them is to vacuum frequently, since lint, hair, and dead bugs are carpet beetle food sources.

 This pest with the curious name has a few flea-like characteristics: It's dark, shiny, oval, and measures about 1/7 inch long.
 This insect's name originates from the fact that it's often confused with the red flour beetle and because you'll likely find it in your kitchen contaminating your grain-based goods, such as flour, meal, crackers, and cereals.
 Confused flour beetles lay eggs in these products.
 Eventually the eggs hatch, further contaminating your food.